 Very sandy soil is made up of fairly large and irregularly shaped granules of rock.

-Remember that sandy soil has very large pore spaces between its particles, so water will drain away from it very quickly carry nutrients with it.
+Remember that sandy soil has very large pore spaces between its particles, so water will drain away from they very quickly carry nutrients with it.

 - Using finished compost or well-rotted manure, amend the top three or four inches of the soil.